BY: T. Franklin Murphy | November 9, 2021 (modified February 6, 2023)

 A Few Closing Remarks by Flourishing Life Society on Epigenetics

 Epigenetics is an emerging science.
-We can expect this fascinating field of science to continue to expose our vulnerable development in harsh environments.
+We can expect this fascinating field of science to continue to expose our vulnerable development in harsh and toxic environments.
 As we let these latest discoveries sink into our biased minds, I hope we can appreciate the many differences each person has inherited from their ancestors and surrounding environments.

 Our judgements of good and evil are hollow and ignorant.